From Ireland to France: Third Culture Professionals Guest Interview for EasyExpat

 France is my home country for the last 20 years.
 Ireland will remain my birth country.
 I am immensely proud to be a French national while still remembering and loving where I was born and the family that are still there.
-It is important that we adapt to and integrate to where we live.
+It is important that we adapt to and integrate into where we live.
 From my experiences of living abroad, if we do not adapt, then it is difficult to be part of the local community.

 This does not mean that you have to lose your identity, your uniqueness while adapting.
 This is a part of you and your story.

 From a young age, I always knew that I wanted to travel.
 My father lived and worked abroad.
 I loved to listen to his stories about life abroad and really envied him each time he took the plane!
 He initiated me to foreign authors and music.
 Books and different styles of music were my access to the rest of the world, that was until I started packing my own bags and heading off on my own adventures.

 It was at the age of 18 that I embarked on my first long trip abroad, still a teenager and without my family.
 Since, I have rarely stopped travelling, whether it be as a student, an expat, a tourist or for work.

 At 18, I hadn't the slightest idea of what career I wanted to pursue or what was my life project After completing the first year of an introductory course at university, I decided that I did not want to pursue my career in any of the specialisations offered.
 I did not feel ready or at that stage possessed the determination to continue my studies.
 It was time to discover the world!